Luxury Golf Living

 Buying in a Golf Community

-Most agents show you every golf community home that fits your price range.
-Mantle shows you the ones that fit your life — and explains why the others don't.
+Most agents show every golf home that fits the price range.
+Mantle shows the ones that fit your life and explains why the others do not.

 Selling in a Golf Community

-Golf Course Homes Need a Different Listing Strategy
+Golf Course Homes Triad NC Sellers Need a Different Listing Strategy

-When you're selling a golf course home, you're not just selling square footage and finishes — you're selling a lot position, a view, a lifestyle, and a club.
-Standard listing photography and boilerplate descriptions don't capture any of that.
+When you sell a golf course home, you are not just selling square footage.
+You are selling a lot position, a view, a club relationship, a lifestyle, and a setting buyers cannot recreate somewhere else.

-Mantle's golf community listing strategy is built around the asset that makes these homes different:
+Mantle’s golf community listing strategy is built around the asset that makes the home different:

-- Drone photography that shows the fairway relationship, the view corridor, and the green space buffer from above
+- Drone photography that shows the fairway relationship and green space buffer

-- Fairway-weighted pricing that accounts for lot position, view quality, and community-specific demand — not just comps by square foot
+- Fairway-weighted pricing based on lot position, view quality, and community demand

-- Targeted buyer reach to golfers, lifestyle buyers, and relocation professionals who actively search for club communities
+- Targeted buyer reach for golfers, relocation buyers, and lifestyle-driven purchasers

 Browse Golf Course Homes

-Which golf course communities are in the NC Triad?
+Which golf course communities are in the Triad NC?

-The Triad has more than a dozen golf course communities across Guilford, Forsyth, Davidson, and Davie counties.
-Major communities include Grandover, Sedgefield Country Club, Starmount Forest, Bermuda Run, Forest Oaks, Stoney Creek, The Cardinal, Salem Glen, Meadowlands, Sapona Country Club, and Willow Creek.
-Each has a distinct character, price range, and club structure.
+Common golf course homes Triad NC searches include Grandover, Sedgefield, Starmount Forest, Bermuda Run, Forest Oaks, Stoney Creek, The Cardinal, Salem Glen, Meadowlands, Sapona Country Club, and Willow Creek.

 Do all golf course homes include club membership?